Year 11 Textile and Fashion Technology - Sewing 101, Back to Basics

 Teacher in Charge:

+Students will grow their confidence working in the textile workshop and developing techniques to create quality textile projects.
 Led by students' personal interests, this practical course will cover the fundamentals of sewing and garment construction, including fabric and pattern selection, basic modification and construction techniques.

 |Develop these skills:||Explore this content:|

 - Creativity - Students create innovative design ideas/solutions.